 Within this document:

-applies to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity.
+The term staff applies to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity.
 This also includes parents and governors.

-refers to birth parents and other adults in a parenting role for example adoptive parents, step parents, guardians and foster carers.
+Parent refers to birth parents and other adults in a parenting role for example adoptive parents, step parents, guardians and foster carers.

 Abuse could mean neglect, physical, emotional or sexual abuse or any combination of these.
 Parents, carers and other people can harm children either by direct acts and / or failure to provide proper care.
 Explanations of these are given within the procedure document.